-Four years ago, like many of my colleagues who started in this business, I decided to leave a career as a college administrator to become an independent educational consultant (IEC).
+Like many of my colleagues who started in this business, I decided to leave a career as a college administrator to become an independent educational consultant (IEC).
 While pondering my next move, I felt like it was a risky decision because it was a career change.
 The challenge was different in many aspects from any of the previous challenges I had faced in my job.
 The uncertainty had me very concerned about which steps would help me succeed in my new endeavor.
 After exploring my options, I decided to join IECA.
-Soon after joining, my worries started to diminish because of the Association’s support for its members.
+Soon after joining, my worries started to diminish because of the association’s support for its members.
 It felt as though I had become part of a community.

 Here are a few reasons why I belong to IECA: